oppia/oppia-android/wiki/Installing-Oppia-Android.md

 ```

 **Known limitations with using an Ubuntu subsystem on Windows:**
-- Android Studio must run on native Windows: this is a current limitation.
-However, https://github.com/microsoft/wslg is a WIP project that may provide an alternative option which allows full development to take place within the subsystem.
 - The subsystem is very slow: unfortunately, this is just a limitation with how the subsystem works on Windows.
 Until we fix the actual build pipeline to work natively, this is likely going to be a limitation that we have to live with.
 Note that installing an Ubuntu VM or dual-booting Ubuntu may lead to less issues & better performance than using a subsystem, but this hasn't yet been investigated or documented yet (see [#3437](https://github.com/oppia/oppia-android/issues/3437) for the WIP issue).
 - ADB is limited within the subsystem and thus must be used from within a Windows CLI like Command Prompt, Powershell, or Git Bash (if it's installed) in order to deploy the Bazel-built test or APK binary to an emulator or real device
 - Emulators likely cannot be launched from the subsystem (headless might be possible, but this hasn't been tested)